NS83/AtliQ_Sales_Insights_Excel/README.md

 **Solution**

 The Sales Director has hired a data analytics Team to encounter the above problems.
-Theteam has been provided with a requirement file that consists of a customer performance report (that includes comparison of nest sales by year) and market performance report (that includes a comparison of actual numbers with target).
+The team has been provided with a requirement file that consists of a customer performance report (that includes comparison of nest sales by year) and market performance report (that includes a comparison of actual numbers with target).

 **Steps followed**
 1. Imported CSV files, performed ETL and data cleaning in Power Query